ledgersmb/ledgersmb-dev-docker/README.md

 ln -s -f -v $HOME/ldd/lsmb-dev $HOME/bin/lsmb-dev
 ```

-This works for Unbuntu 22.04, but for Debian, and probably other distributions, you will need to add the following to the `$USER`'s `.profile` or `.bashrc` as appropriate for the distribution.
+This symbolic link works automatically for Unbuntu 22.04, Debian 11.4, and Fedora 36 after you logoff and login (or restart).
+For other distributions you might need to add something like following to the `$USER`'s `.profile` or `.bashrc` as appropriate for the distribution.

 ```sh
 # set PATH so it includes user's private bin if it exists